Skip to main content

 {

-formData[fullName] && (
+formData[FULL_NAME] && (

 <>

-<Label htmlFor={nickname}>Nickname</Label>
+<Label htmlFor={NICKNAME}>Nickname</Label>

 <TextInput